oitzujoey/duck-lisp/README.md

 * Variables are declared as they are in C-like languages.
 There is no `let`.
 * Parenthesis inference does not work with lisp auto-formatters.
 * Not quite a lisp-2.
+* Recursion is performed using they keyword `self`.

 ### Misfeatures

 * Error reporting is horrible.
 It will likely stay this way.
 * There are no debug features other than a disassembler.
 * Macros are unhygienic due to the inability of closures to be passed from the compilation VM to the runtime VM.
+* The C FFI isn't great.
+Use at your own risk.

 ## Examples